usegalaxy-eu/gdpr/src/pages/tos.md

 have the right to share such data before publishing it.

 The Service offers thousands of tools, many of which are contributed and maintained by third parties.
-The operators do not warrant the correctness, fitness, or lawful behavior of any individual third-party tool.
-You are responsible for the outputs you generate and for ensuring that your use of any tool complies with applicable law and with these Terms.
+The operators do not warrant the correctness or fitness of any individual third-party tool.
+You are responsible for the data you bring into the Service and for ensuring that your use of the Service complies with applicable law and with these Terms.

 ## Accounts and Account Security